armlabstanford/mixed_reality_setup/README.md

     - Under `Scale Publisher (Script)`, you should see the following now:
       - `Topic`: /scale
       - `Published Transform`: Cube (Transform)

-14. Finding the IP address of your Ubuntu machine
-    - Find the IP address of your Ubuntu OS by using the `$ ifconfig` command in an Ubuntu terminal.
-If your Network Adapter was set-up correctly in [Step 4](#software-installation) during the installation phase, you should see the IP address listed under `eth0`.
-For example, it could be `inet 192.168.137.66`.

-15. Modifying IP address under `ROSConnector` in Unity
-    - Ensure that `RosConnector` is still selected under the SampleScene on the left so that we are modifying the properties for it.
-    - Under `Inspector` on the right, copy and paste the IP address under `Ros Connector (Script)` > `Ros Bridge Server Url` and append `port 9090`.
-For example, it could be `ws://192.168.137.66:9090`.
-      - `Ros Connector (Script)` is used to identify the IP address of the machine running ROS.
-    - Additionally under `Protocol`, ensure that `Web Socket UWP` is selected.
-    - Under `Ros Connector (Script)`, you should see the following now:
-      - `Timeout`: 10
-      - `Serializer`: JSON
-      - `Protocol`: Web Socket UWP
-      - `Ros Bridge Server Url`: ws://192.168.137.66:9090 (**depending on your IP address**)

 16. Building the HoloLens App from Unity
     - We are finally ready to build the app.
 Before exporting your app, remember to **save** your SampleScene in Unity so that we can continue modifying the app next time.